 Just FYI, a name server isn't necessarily where you bought your domain name, but for this example, let's say I bought my domain through GoDaddy and have my nameservers set up there as well.

 Here's an example of adding the DNS TXT record to GoDaddy (their help guide is here):

 Step 4: Let us know when the DNS record been added and we'll verify the domain and activate it internally.

 Step 5: We'll email you when your custom domain is ready.
-Once ready, any newsletters or drip email campaigns will now appear to come from your confirmed email address.
+Once ready, any broadcasts or email campaigns will now appear to come from your confirmed email address.

 All in all, the process should take 24-48 hours.